why is my mac running so hot?

 **Warning: The sudo command gives you root privileges to the computer and can cause irreparable harm to your OS if used incorrectly.
 Never mess around with the sudo command unless you have a recent bootable clone of your system.

-Posted on December 24, 2011, in OS X Lion, Snow Leopard and tagged can't start, hot, lauchctl, Mac, mac feels hot, overheating, Parallels, Parallels virtual machine, prl_display, prl_disp_service, quit process, service, smcFanControl, sudo, touch, unable to connect.
+Posted on December 24, 2011, in Mobile, OS X Lion, Snow Leopard and tagged can't start, hot, lauchctl, Mac, mac feels hot, overheating, Parallels, Parallels virtual machine, prl_display, prl_disp_service, quit process, service, smcFanControl, sudo, touch, unable to connect.
 Bookmark the permalink.
-1 Comment.
+Leave a comment.